adamkrieger/akblog_pelican/content/2017-02-18_PythonAsADevOpsVehicle.md

 Title: Python as a DevOps Vehicle
 Category: DevOps
 Tags: devops, python
-Summary: That time I justify the use of Python as goto DevOps glue.
+Summary: That time I justified the use of Python as goto DevOps glue.
 Illustration: trunk_board.jpg

 The answer is Python.
 The question is: